Aug. 17-19 2017

 For years, I wanted to go to Detroit long enough to enjoy it.
 We went there on a family vacation when I was 2, but I barely remember it.
 The hometown of Casey Kasem and the Motown record label beckoned, and I could wait no longer!

 Tangential Sesame Street reference: Harry Bentley of The Jeffersons was played by the late Paul Benedict, who also played the Number Painter on Sesame Street.
-This is I-75 near Bluffton, OH.
+This is I-75 near Bluffton, Ohio.

-I-75 in Findlay, OH.
+I-75 in Findlay, Ohio.
 Findlay is the birthplace of Mark Metcalf, the guy who yelled at everyone in the Twisted Sister videos. ("What kind of a man are you?!?!?!")

 These BGS's rock the button copy!
 This is in Toledo.
 OH 25 used to be US 25.

 Stuff like this is one of the reasons why I'm interested in this region.
 From I-75 in Toledo, this is a view of some industrial landscape.
 I think the road with the guardrail is a now-closed road over the Ottawa River.
 Was there a Jeep factory here?
 There's a road nearby called Jeep Parkway.

 Toledo goes all the way to the Michigan state line.
 This was of course the site of the Toledo War of the 1830s: Ohio and Michigan fought over what state this strip of land belonged to, which delayed Michigan's statehood.
 In exchange for giving this strip to Ohio, Michigan received the Upper Peninsula from Wisconsin.

 I think this is I-75 right on the edge of Detroit.
 Although Detroit is a relatively flat city that's likely much better for bicycling than Cincinnati is, it was also probably the first place where roads were built to automobile scale - since it was the center of the car industry.